ucfopen/adventure-materia-widget/src/_guides/creator.md

 1. Click an icon to select it.
 Click it again to remove it.
 2. To upload your own icon, select **Upload Icon** inside the icon selector.
 This will display the image uploader.
 PNG, JPG, and SVG files are all accepted.
 Uploaded icons will show up at the bottom of the icon selector.

 Remove *custom uploaded icons* by selecting the icon in the icon selector and clicking **Remove Selected Icon**.

 ![adventure item icon remove](assets/create_widget_adventure_icon_remove.png "adventure item icon remove")

 ### Adding Items to Destinations ###

 Once you have created the inventory items, an option to add items to destinations will appear in any destination besides End Point.

 Selecting the **Add Items** button will display the item editor for individual nodes.
-Inside the editor, you can choose to add or remove the items we created in the previous step from a player's inventory.
+Inside the editor, you can choose to add items to a player's inventory or remove items from a player's inventory.

 ![adventure item add](assets/create_widget_adventure_add_items.png "adventure item add")